Mythological anecdotes of Ganesha: Ganesha and Parashurama

 One day, Parashurama, an avatar of Vishnu, went to pay a visit to Shiva, but along the way he was blocked by Ganesha.
 Parashurama hurled himself at Ganesha with his axe and Ganesha (knowing that this axe was given to him by Shiva) allowed himself, out of respect for his father, to be struck and lost his tusk as a result.

-By this lord Ganesha yells out of pain and goddess Parvati comes running out from the cave.
-She, looking at the condition of her son asks Kartikeya what happened.
-When she learns about Parashurama and that he was the reason for the axing off of one of the tusks of her beloved son lord Ganesha, she assumes the form of Goddess Kali and threatens to slay the sage for his actions.
-At that time, Parashurama remembers lord Krishna. deity Vishnu goes to that place and disguised himself as a small brahmin boy.
-Later he tells lord Shiva that he had arrived to that place in order to sort out the matter between Parashurama and goddess Parvati.
-He preaches the Ganesha Naamaashtaka Stotra and asks Parashurama to please the supreme goddess Parvati by reciting holy hymns on her.
-Parashurama does the same, as a result of which goddess Parvati gets pacified and blesses the Parashurama.
+Curse of the Moon on Ganesh Chaturthi

 Ganesha and the Moon

 After coming back from the feast at Kubera's palace, Ganapati was riding on his mouse Dinka on the way home.
 It was a full moon that night.
 As he was riding, Dinka saw a snake and ran behind a bush.
 Ganapati fell to the ground, and his stomach broke open.
 Ganapati started to put the food back in his stomach.
 The moon god Chandra saw him and started laughing loudly.
 Angered by this, Ganapati pronounced a curse on the moon god: "You shall be always black and never be seen by anyone."
 Frightened by the curse, the moon god started pleading for mercy.
 Ganapati said "Okay, but you shall be changing from new moon to full moon.
 Also if anyone sees the moon on my birthday, he or she shall not attain moksha (liberation)."
 The moon god kept quiet.
 After Ganapati had finished putting the food in his stomach, he took the snake and tied it around his belly.
 Then he continued back home.